-Any student who enrolls in a graduate program at Truett McConnell University having already completed the requirements for a Bachelor's degree at a regionally accredited college or university.
+A graduate student is any student who enrolls in a graduate program at Truett McConnell University having already completed the requirements for a Bachelor's degree at a regionally accredited college or university.

 CLASSIFICATION OF STUDENTS

 Upon acceptance to Truett McConnell University undergraduate students will be classified as either on-campus or online students.